Skip to Main Content

 By Shananne Lewis, Online Editor April 24, 2024

-The Hower House Museum is a time capsule sitting on Mill Street, waiting to be explored by college students.
-With both Mother’s and Father’s Day approaching, this historical site offers a nice family-friendly...
+The Hower House Museum is a time capsule, situated on the campus corner of Fir and Mill Street at 60 Fir Hill, waiting to be explored by college students.
+With both Mother’s and Father’s Day approaching,...

 Buchtelite Photographer Philip Patnode takes top prize in Bierce Library Haiku Contest